Texas A & M University

 Supporting Stations: McMurdo Station

 Research Locations: On Station

-Antarctica represents perhaps one of the most carefully tended and strictly monitored habitats on Earth.
-Aside from the manifest desire to protect the flora, fauna and the atmosphere of a relatively pristine environment, there is the value the extreme southern latitudes provide as a virtual baseline barometer of global pollution.
-The Antarctic Treaty's Protocol on Environmental Protection, supplemented by the policies and practices of the nations who work and do science there, have combined to focus scrutiny on any anthropogenic impacts that can be foreseen or detected.
-This project collects a system of observations that should enable scientists to be more aware of any such impacts on both marine and terrestrial habitats in and around McMurdo Station.
+This project aims to establish a long-term environmental monitoring program at Palmer Station, similar to that at McMurdo Station, that will aid the USAP in meeting reporting requirements of the Antarctic Treaty.
+The Antarctic Treaty’s Protocol on Environmental Protection, supplemented by the policies and practices of the nations who work and do science there, have combined to focus scrutiny on foreseeable or detected anthropogenic impacts.
+This project collects a system of observations that should enable scientists to be more aware of anthropogenic impacts on both marine and terrestrial habitats.
 The observations are located precisely and tracked over time.
-Researchers use geographic information systems (GIS) techniques and geostatistical methods to organize these diverse data sets into a coherent, coordinated framework.
-The results should provide additional fundamental scientific information for developing a long-term strategy to document and minimize the impacts of future science and support operations on Antarctic resources and values.
+Researchers will use Geographic Information Systems (GIS) techniques and geostatistical methods to organize these diverse data sets into a coherent, coordinated framework.

 Field Season Overview:

 Four participants will be based in McMurdo and travel to local sites to take measurements, record observations, and take samples.
 The field team will have support from UNAVCO for a backpack GPS unit, from contract divers for sample collecting, from MEC for pooled vehicle use, and from Crary Lab for space in which to perform toxicity tests, a staging area, and office space.